What Spirit Airlines ticket holders need to know

 Blaine added that travel insurance coverage is iffy.
 “If you book with a credit card, the bankruptcy of an airline is specifically not covered under the travel insurance policy by your credit card,” she said.
 “If you have additional travel insurance, you can check that; it might be covered.”

+Spirit had the same advice: “If you purchased travel insurance, check with your carrier to see if these expenses may be covered under your plan.”

-CNN’s Chris Isidore, Aaron Cooper and Alexandra Skores contributed to this report.
+CNN’s Chris Isidore, Aaron Cooper, Alexandra Skores and Ruben Correa contributed to this report.

 The-CNN-Wire